 Horseradish and chili peppers stimulate the same set of sensory receptors (called polymodal nociceptors) in the mouth and nose, which is why we register both of them as hot with both spices, the ability to cause burning is likely the plant’s self-protection mechanism to avoid being eaten by various organisms.
 But is there more to the story?
 How do we feel the heat?
-Can you temper the spiciness the same way?
-We break it all down in another PepperScale Showdown.
+Can you reduce the spiciness in the same way?
+Let’s compare.

 What causes the spicy flavor in horseradish?